 The NEBP leadership and program hold no safety responsibility or liability for activities conducted by individual teams.The Team is responsible for identifying and following all reasonable and necessary safety measures as listed on pages 7-8 of the NEBP Team Proposal solicitation.

 ADD SUBSEQUENT LINES IF THE TEAM HAS MULTIPLE INSTITUTION PARTNERS

 Submit the proposal as a single PDF document to NEBP email address by October 28, 2022.

 Team selection decisions will be communicated no later than November 30, 2022.

-- NEBP held a proposal preparation webinar on Wednesday, April 27th at 3pm EDT.
+- NEBP held a proposal preparation webinar on April 27th.
 At the webinar gave an overview of the solicitation and described the required proposal components.
 Participants also asked questions.
 Webinar recording link: NEBP Proposal Webinar recording